ProseMirror/website/pages/guide/collab.md

 }
 ```

-Here we load and the `collab` module, and define a function that
+Here we load the `collab` module, and define a function that produces
-produces an editor wired up to a collaboration authority.
+an editor wired up to a collaboration authority.

 To do so, it wires up the `send` function to the collab module's
 [`"mustSend"`](##Collab.event_mustSend) event.
 The function retrieves
 the unconfirmed steps that the editor has and passes them to
-`receiveSteps`, confirming them in the editor when that returns
-`true`.
+`receiveSteps`.

 It also listens for the authority's `"newSteps"` event, and when that
 fires, fetches the steps it did not have yet, and pushes them into the